scottie-l/reading-notes/reading-notes-301/class-12.md

 Sometimes there are multiple codes we could use for one particular case, the important thing is that we keep our usage consistent over the whole API surface.

-<b><a href = "https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw">"Build A REST API With Node.js, Express, & MongoDB - Video - 1st 20 minutes"</a>
+_<a href = "https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw">"Build A REST API With Node.js, Express, & MongoDB - Video - 1st 20 minutes"</a>_

 1. Why do we need to pull our MongoDB database string out of our server and put it into our .env?
 It's a localhost variable, so will only connect to local computer, not remote.